feathers-plus/docs/source/v1/feathers-vuex/common-patterns.md

 The mixin utilities provide the same functionality as the components, but with more power and flexibility.
 Check out the [Mixin docs](./mixins.html) for more details.

+## Working with TypeScript

+See [this issue](https://github.com/feathers-plus/feathers-vuex/issues/114) for suggestions for with TypeScript helpers.

 ## Reactive Lists with Live Queries
 Using Live Queries will greatly simplify app development.
 The `find` getter enables this feature.
 Here's how you might setup a component to take advantage of them.
 For the below example, let's create two live-query lists using two getters.